What are the Advantages of Cyber Charter Schools?

 Parents often look at cyber charter options because they want to be more involved in their child’s education.
 Cyber schools allow parents to educate their children at home but leave the majority of planning to the teachers.
 That said, parents considering the cyber model should expect to be involved in 80% of the work with elementary grades and about 50% in higher grades in order to ensure that their student stays on track.
 (This can vary depending on your student’s specific learning needs.)

 Most cyber schools offer both live classes and independent courses, both overseen by a certified teacher.
-Depending on the class type you choose, your day may be more structured--with set class times and more frequent assignment due dates-- or you may have more flexibility in your day regarding lesson times and assignments.
+Depending on the class type you choose, your day may be more structured—with set class times and more frequent assignment due dates—or you may have more flexibility in your day regarding lesson times and assignments.
 You can choose whether your student takes on more responsibility for his or her learning, or you can stay closely involved as they work from home with you.
-Whether you choose to listen in on their classes daily or check in periodically to help with assignments and tests, you have immediate input and can observe your child’s learning on a daily basis.
+Whether you choose to listen in on their classes daily or check in periodically to help with assignments and tests, you have immediate input and can observe your child’s learning and progress on a daily basis.

 Continue reading below...

 Parents often worry about making the change to cyber school and becoming so much more involved in and responsible for their student’s education.
-Cyber charter schools provide many supports to help parents become more confident in their role and get the support they need.
+Although it is a valid concern, cyber charter schools provide many supports to help parents become more confident in their role and get the support they need.

 Some schools even offer support for parents beyond their Family Coach or FSC.
 At PA Virtual, we also offer the Parent Ambassador program to help educate and support parents.
 The program is run by parents whose students are currently attending or formerly attended the school.
 These parents have years of experience and are there to help families access the resources they need to make their cyber school experience the best it can be.
 Parent Ambassadors help you connect even more to the school community by offering lunchtime learning sessions, parent mentoring, volunteer opportunities, and additional regional outings.